videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-restore-automation/readme.md

-# Tutorial:	Backup and Restore Conditional Access policies with approval workflow
+# Tutorial:	Safe rollout of policies from pre-production to production with approval workflow

-Intent: As an IT admin, I want to be able to easily backup-restore conditional access policies.
+Intent: As an IT admin, I want to be able to easily copy-paste conditional access policies from pre-production to production environment.

-You can use the conditional access APIs to easily backup conditional access policies.
+You can use the conditional access APIs to easily deploy conditional access policies from one environment to another.
 For example, you can:

-As a IT admin, be able to automate a regular snapshot of all conditional access policies within your environment.
-Select a policy to Restore.
-Finally, restore the conditional access policy in your production environment.
+As a IT admin, be able to automate a regular snapshot of all conditional access policies within pre-production environment.
+Select a policy to copy from pre-production.
+Finally, paste the conditional access policy in production environment.

 This automation can be very useful for:
 - Organizations that manages large numbers of conditional access policies.
 OR
 - Identity partners that manages policies for customers.

-This tutorial shows how to build a [logic app](https://docs.microsoft.com/en-us/azure/logic-apps/) that allows backup-restore of conditional access policies.
+This tutorial shows how to build a [logic app](https://docs.microsoft.com/en-us/azure/logic-apps/) that allows copy-paste of conditional access policies.
 Specifically, this logic app takes a snapshot of all conditional access policies as a scheduled task within Onedrive.
-Another logic app monitors any policies being queued in the Restore folder of Ondrive.
+Another logic app monitors any policies being pasted in the production folder of Ondrive.
 If a new policy is detected, an approval workflow is triggered on Team channel.
-On approval, the policy is restored to production environment.
+On approval, the policy is pasted to production environment.

 In this tutorial, you learn how to: